Proposal Based on ASHRAE 90.1-2016Nonresidential HVAC

 Fan System Power (1 of 7)

-The proposed Fan System Power measure will change the prescriptive requirements of Section 140.4(c) to harmonize with the calculation methodology to determine the allowed fan power with the methodology used in ASHRAE 90.1-2016 Section 220.127.116.11.
-The ASHRAE 90.1-2016 calculation methodology was used as starting point for the California proposal, but adjustments were made to match the fan power allowance documented in the 2016 Title 24, Part 6 Nonresidential Alternative Compliance (ACM) Method Reference Manual.
+The proposed fan system power fan system power measure will change the prescriptive requirements of Section 140.4(c) to harmonize with the calculation methodology used in ASHRAE 90.1-2016 Section 18.104.22.168 determine the allowed fan power.
+The ASHRAE 90.1-2016 calculation methodology was used as starting point for the California proposal, but adjustments were made to match the fan power allowance documented in the 2016 Title 24, Part 6 Nonresidential Alternative Calculation Method (ACM) Reference Manual.
 ASHRAE 90.1-2016 includes fan adjustment factors to allow for variability in allowed fan power for certain applications.
 The fan adjustment factors for process equipment will be incorporated into Title 24, Part 6.

 Exhaust Air Heat Recovery (2 of 7)

-The proposed Air-to-Air Heat Recovery measure will incorporate a new prescriptive requirement for exhaust air heat recovery.
-The proposed requirements for Title 24, Part 6 are based on the requirements in ASHRAE 90.1-2016 Section 18.104.22.168, but the minimum energy recovery ratio requirements in ASHRAE 90.1-2016 were adjusted to establish more appropriate requirements for California’s climate.
+The proposed air-to-air heat recovery measure will incorporate a new prescriptive requirement for exhaust air heat recovery.
+The proposed requirements for Title 24, Part 6 are based on the requirements in ASHRAE 90.1-2016 Section 22.214.171.124, but the minimum energy recovery ratio requirements in ASHRAE 90.1-2016 were adjusted to establish more appropriate requirements for California’s climate.

 Equipment Efficiency (3 of 7)

-The Equipment Efficiency measure will update the mandatory efficiency requirements for space conditioning equipment that appear in Tables 110.2-A through K of Title 24, Part 6.
-The revisions will harmonize the minimum equipment efficiency requirements in Title 24, Part 6 with the minimum efficiency requirements that were revised for the 2016 release of ASHRAE 90.1.
+The equipment efficiency measure will update the mandatory efficiency requirements for space conditioning equipment that appear in Tables 110.2-A through K of Title 24, Part 6.
+The revisions will harmonize the minimum requirements in Title 24, Part 6 with the minimum requirements that were revised for the 2016 release of ASHRAE 90.1.
 Tables 110.2-A through K include efficiency requirements for a wide variety of space conditioning equipment and contain hundreds of unique efficiency values.
-The Statewide CASE Team is proposing that 19 values in these tables be updated.
+The Statewide CASE Team is proposing that 18 values in these tables be updated.
 Most of these changes will update the minimum efficiency values for equipment that is already covered by Title 24, Part 6.

 Title 24, Part 6 requirements for waterside economizers have remained unchanged since 1998.
-The standards for waterside economizer are lacking in clarity/detail, and the economizer hours are lower than they should be for efficient operation.
-The proposed code changes are based on requirements in ASHRAE 90.1-2016, but some of the requirements in ASHRAE 90.1-2016 have been tailored so they are better-suited for California’s climate.
-The proposed code changes will provide more explicit requirements for waterside economizer, including:
+The standards for waterside economizers are lacking in clarity/detail, and the economizer hours are lower than they should be for efficient operation.
+The proposed code changes are based on requirements in ASHRAE 90.1-2016, although some of the requirements in ASHRAE 90.1-2016 have been tailored so they are better suited for California’s climate.
+The proposed code changes will provide more explicit requirements for waterside economizers, including:

 - Establishing limitations on pressure drop of heat exchangers used for waterside economizing;